QuKunLab/APEC/README.md

 Output files:

-In **result** folder, users can see three types of output files: “peaks_of_cluster_XXX.csv”, “genes_of_cluster_XXX.csv”, and “motifs_of_cluster_XXX.csv”, which respectively list the differential peaks, genes, and motifs of one cell-cluster (vs all other clusters or a batch of clusters).
+In **result** folder, users can see three types of output files: "peaks_of_cluster_XXX.csv", "genes_of_cluster_XXX.csv", and "motifs_of_cluster_XXX.csv", which respectively list the differential peaks, genes, and motifs of one cell-cluster (vs all other clusters or a batch of clusters).

 ### 4.2 Pseudo-time trajectory

 Example:

-    python generate_trajectory.py -s $project --npc 5
+    python generate_trajectory.py -s $project --npc 5 --cfile $project/matrix/filtered_cells.csv
-                                  --cfile $project/data/cell_info.csv

 Input parameters:

     -s:      The project path.
     --npc:   Number of principle components used for pseudo-time trajectory, default=5.
-    --cfile: Cell-types file, e.g. $project/data/cell_info.csv or $project/result/louvain_cluster_by_Accesson.csv.
+    --cfile: Cell-types file, e.g. $project/matrix/filtered_cells.csv or $project/result/louvain_cluster_by_Accesson.csv.
     --dim:   Plot 2D or 3D trajectory, default=3.
-    --angle: Angles to rotate the 3D trajectory, default=“30,30”.
+    --angle: Angles to rotate the 3D trajectory, default="30,30".

 Output files:

-This script can generate “monocle_reduced_dimension.csv” and “monocle_trajectory.csv” in **result** folder, and “pseudotime_trajectory.pdf” in **figure** folder.
+This script can generate "monocle_reduced_dimension.csv" and "monocle_trajectory.csv" in **result** folder, and "pseudotime_trajectory.pdf" in **figure** folder.
 These files depict the structured data and 3D image for pseudo-time trajectory respectively.

 ### 4.3 Marker motif/gene plot